renehorstmann/Modern-C-Guide/README.md

 #### <a name="S-naming-structs-usecases"></a>Use Cases
 As explained in Chapter [Prefer autotypes](#S-basics-autotypes), you should always prefer autotype structs.
 Autotype structs should be marked, so the user can directly identify them.
-I use (short) lowercasewithoutunderscores names for them:
+I use (short) lowercasewithoutunderscores names or PascalCase_s for longer names of them:

 ```c
 // Autotype structs